GMO crops and foods may potentially be beneficial and have a positive impact in some ways

 As a result, the use of toxic herbicides, such as Roundup®, has increased fifteenfold since GMOs were first introduced

-Losing leverage, power and independence, and going into debt [are all threats farmers may face when using GM seeds]
+Losing leverage, losing power and independence, losing sovereignty, and going into debt [are all threats farmers may face when using GM seeds]

 Seeds might not be renewable for example or farmers may be limited by the seeds they can choose from to grow (by way of contract) – which can put developing country farmers in debt if they don’t make a profit on one particular season

 … the companies that make GMOs now have the power to sue farmers whose fields have been contaminated with GMOs, even when it is the result of the drift of pollen from neighboring fields.

 Many believe that the dominance of the global GM seed and agrichemicals market by a handful of chemical companies (including Dow Chemical, Du Pont, Monsanto, Bayer, ChemChina and Syngenta) puts farmers in financially vulnerable situations, particularly in developing countries.

 Where once farmers had choice and saved their own seeds for crop regeneration, now Monsanto has them sign a user agreement that prevents them from saving and replanting the seeds, forcing them to reinvest each season

 To protect GMO profits, patents are sought on certain seeds, which has caused legal troubles for some farmers who have had GMO seeds cross-pollinate with their crops, despite not planting GMOs (vittana.org)

 Since [GM] seeds are considered company property, even the unintended growing of a GMO crop can result in the need to pay a royalty [to companies that own the seed or the patent] (vittana.org)

 In this guide about the sustainability of conventional cotton, we outline how the use of GM cotton seeds may present a range of issues for cotton farmers (refer to the ‘thegreenhubonline.com’ resource).